 Science without Borders® is the overarching theme of the Living Oceans Foundation.
 The synergy created through this approach is imperative for making significant impacts in the restoration of ocean health.
 Through partnerships with scientific institutions and conservation organizations around the world, the Foundation is able to leverage the resources, commitment, and ideas necessary to make substantial progress to protect and preserve coral reefs and other aquatic ecosystems around the world.

 Global Reef Expedition

 The Khaled bin Sultan Living Oceans Foundation is currently undertaking the The Global Reef Expedition—the world’s largest coral reef study in the history of mankind.
-Over the course of five years, the field portion of the Expedition circumnavigated the globe surveying and mapping some of the most remote coral reefs on the planet.
+Over the course of ten years, the field portion of the Expedition circumnavigated the globe surveying and mapping some of the most remote coral reefs on the planet.
 The Global Reef Expedition was completed in 2022 and our findings were summarized in the Global Reef Expedition Final Report, as well as reports on the state of the reefs by country.
 Although the research mission is complete, we continue to dive deeper into our data and publish our findings.
 You can read our recent findings by country and more papers will be added as they are published.